Prescott High School Official Social Media Accounts

 CELL PHONES / EARBUDS / PERSONAL ELECTRONICS USE POLICY

 Cell phones MAY be brought on campus and to school activities/events.
-All electronic devices, including cell phones, ipods, earbuds/headphones, etc, must be placed in classroom personal electronic device holders when initially entering each classroom.
+According to Arizona State Law (HB 2484), all electronic devices, including cell phones, ipods, earbuds/headphones, etc, are not allowed during instructional time (during class) and must be placed in classroom personal electronic device holders when initially entering each classroom.

 Students will not use their personal devices (phone, earbuds, etc.) during class time.